Scholar English - Academic Term Course

 Ability to speak and write in English with confidence and accuracy, whilst feeling comfortable using the language.

 Foundation knowledge of a wide range of academic subjects which helps students to choose pathways in their higher education.

 Secure, fully-supervised residential accommodation.
 All meals included.

-A meeting service is available to transfer students on arrival and departure.
+3-The personal taxi service on arrival and departure.